fcmjesus/Portuguese-Fuel-Prices-in-SQL/README.md

 Initial data cleaning was done using Excel, splitting the dataset in two and converting data from long to wide format using a pivot table.
 Date format was also updated to facilitate import into MySQL.

 Further data cleaning and data analysis done on MySQL.
-Comments throughout in the SQL file.
+Comment and explanations in the SQL file.